-Comments: Following are the attributes are commonly used in the formation of a full address: • Address line; (address line is a composite data element containing many attributes of the specific location of a full address - see the current version of the Address line metadata item for further description and a list of its components for addresses located in Australia) Address type Australian state/territory identifier Country identifier Non-Australian State/province Postal delivery point identifier Postcode - Australian Postcode - international Suburb/town/locality Some attributes of an address, located within Australia, also provide the elements to determine the Statistical Local Are a (SLA).
-This enables: comparison of the use of services by persons residing in different geographical areas, characterisation of catchment areas and populations for facilities for planning purposes, and • documentation of provision of services to clients who reside in other states or territories.
+Following are the attributes are commonly used in the formation of a full address:

+- Address line; (address line is a composite data element containing many attributes of the specific location of a full address - see the current version of the Address line metadata item for further description and a list of its components for addresses located in Australia)

+- Address type

+- Australian state/territory identifier

+- Country identifier

+- Non-Australian State/province

+- Postal delivery point identifier

+- Postcode Australian

+- Postcode international

+- Suburb/town/locality

+Some attributes of an address, located within Australia, also provide the elements to determine the Statistical Local Area (SLA).
+This enables:

+- comparison of the use of services by persons residing in different geographical areas, - characterisation of catchment areas and populations for facilities for planning purposes, and - documentation of provision of services to clients who reside in other states or territories.
 The address is also a relevant element in the unambiguous identification of a Health Care Client and a Health Care Provider.

-Source and reference at ttributes Submitting organisation: Health Data Standards Committee Reference documents: AS5017 Health Care Client Identification, 2002, Sydney: Standards Australia AS4846 Health Care Provider Identification, 2004, Sydney: Standards Australia Relational attributes Palatad matadata rafarancas: Supervised as Address version 9 DEC NUDD NUMC
+Submitting organisation: Health Data Standards Committee Reference documents: AS5017 Health Care Client Identification, 2002, Sydney: Standards Australia AS4846 Health Care Provider Identification, 2004, Sydney: Standards Australia

-Related metadata references: Supersedes Address, version 2, DEC, NHDD, NHIMG, Superseded 01/03/2005.pdf (15.31 KB) Supersedes Address (community services) Community services, Superseded 08/05/2006 Metadata items which use this Person (address)-address line, text [X(180)] Health, Standard

-04/05/2005 Community services, Standard 30/09/2005 Service provider organisation (address)-address line, text [X(180)] Health, Standard 04/05/2005 Community services, Standard 30/09/2005
+Related metadata references:Supersedes Address, version 2, DEC, NHDD, NHIMG, Superseded 01/03/2005.pdf (15.3 KB)Metadata items which use this glossary item:Supersedes Address (community services) Person (address) - address line, text [X(180)] Health, Standard 04/05/2005 Community services, Standard 30/09/2005Service provider organisation (address) - address line, text [X(180)] Health, Standard 04/05/2005 Community services, Standard 30/09/2005